What is Integration Testing: Learn with Integration Testing Examples

 What You Will Learn:

-The main function or goal of Integration testing is to test the interfaces between the units/modules.
+The main function or goal of this testing is to test the interfaces between the units/modules.

 The individual modules are first tested in isolation.
 Once the modules are unit tested, they are integrated one by one, till all the modules are integrated, to check the combinational behavior, and validate whether the requirements are implemented correctly or not.